 Go to an Apple Orchard

 If you want to spend time outdoors to enjoy Chicago in the Fall, don’t miss out on apple picking in one of the area’s several orchards.
 While there aren’t many options directly in the city, there are a variety of orchards a short drive outside of Chicago.
-Depending on where you are, you can visit Heinz Orchard in Libertyville, All Seasons Apple Orchard in Woodstock, or Jonamac Orchard in Malta.
+Depending on where you are, you can visit Heinz Orchard in Libertyville or Jonamac Orchard in Malta.
 Stop by these orchards to take advantage of the selection of Gala, Honeycrisp, Fuji, and other apple varieties.

 Take In the Local Architecture